Anutt, Missouri

+Unincorporated community in Missouri, U.S.

-Anutt is an unincorporated community in western Dent County, in the U.S. state of Missouri.
+Anutt (/'aenVt/ AN-ət) is an unincorporated community in western Dent County, in the U.S. state of Missouri.

 The community is located along a ridge at the intersection of routes O and C approximately 15 miles south of Rolla.
 The community of Lenox is 4.5 miles to the south along Route C. Edgar Springs is 7 miles to the west in Phelps County and Salem is 12 miles to the east.

 History

 A post office called Anutt was established in 1890, and remained in operation until 1963.
 The community was named after Annet Lenox, a local educator.

 In 1925, Anutt had 137 inhabitants.